SAP/gigya-swift-sdk/GigyaSwift/README.md

 }
 ```

-Notification interaction.
+Notification interaction:
 Customer Data Cloud's notifications require action confirmations.
 Whether it is to approve or deny the opt-in or login process.
-In
-order to open the actions alert confirmation you will need to add the following to your AppDelegate.swift.
+In order to open the actions alert confirmation you will need to add the following to your AppDelegate.swift.
 ```
 @available(iOS 10.0, *)